Week 1 study notes

 Better

-Evidence: The answer points to delivery cost and payment confidence, so it is moving from taste toward user-task reasoning.
+Evidence: The answer points to the Start now action, the registration-number requirement, and the SORN term, so it is moving from taste toward user-task reasoning.

 Assessment: This is useful but not fully strong.
 It names the task and one friction point, but it does not preserve the AI trail, state uncertainty, or explain why this change should be chosen instead of a broader redesign.